These Items Should Never Go In Your Trash

 Row of three trash bins with various kinds of garbage on wooden background

 Properly disposing of waste is an important aspect of keeping our communities clean and safe.
-However, many people may not be aware of the items that should not be placed in their garbage cans.
+However, many people may not be aware of the items that should not be placed in their trash cans.
 Here are a few examples of items that should not be put in your garbage cans:

 Hazardous Materials